appsfactorygmbh/cypress-audit/README.md

 });
 ```

-## Advanced
+## Advanced Lighthouse

 The options for the commands are typed.
 So you can use intellisense for configuration.

-For pa11y, there is no configuration right now, but for lighthouse you can for example do create a new Command and overwrite the default configuration in the `commands.ts`
+For lighthouse you can for example do create a new Command and overwrite the default configuration in the `commands.ts`

 ```ts
 Cypress.Commands.add("lighthouseWithDefaultSettings", () => {